 How to train AI on your writing voice: the technical breakdown

-Three categories of technical approach for getting AI to write in your voice.
+Three categories of technical approach for getting AI to write in your style.
 They are not interchangeable; they sit at different points on the cost/quality/operational-complexity frontier.

-- Voice profiling.
-Build a structured profile of the writer's voice across multiple measurable dimensions (the 9 dimensions of voice in the case of VoiceMoat) and use the profile as a constraint on every generation.
+• Voice profiling.
+Build a structured profile of the writer's voice across multiple measurable dimensions (the 10 signals of voice in the case of VoiceMoat) and use the profile as a constraint on every generation.
 Mid-cost, strong voice fidelity, explicit taboo enforcement, per-generation scoring layer.

 The rest of this piece unpacks each approach at the model level, names the ceiling each one hits, and ends with the side-by-side comparison.